Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 Q3: What is the weather like in Juneau?

 Juneau has lovely temperate maritime weather.
-Summers are typically mild, with occasional highs reaching 65°F. Winters are moist and long, but much less arctic than the rest of Alaska.
+Summers are typically mild, with occasional highs reaching 65°F. Winters are moist and long but much less arctic than the rest of Alaska.
 Rains are common all year round, so always carry an umbrella!
 Other than that, it’s best to dress in layers.

 Q4: What is there to do with kids in Juneau?

-Juneau is a bit more geared towards grown-ups, but you can still find plenty of kid-friendly activities.
+Juneau is more geared towards grown-ups, but you can still find plenty of kid-friendly activities.
 Whale-watching tours are the best attractions.
 And if you’re in town, you can enjoy the Mount Roberts Tramway, Alaska State Museum, and the Macaulay Salmon Hatchery tour.

 Q5: What are the best souvenirs to buy in Juneau?